privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

          * Optionally set a preferred token type.
          * If the chosen token is triggered, it will be used to authenticate directly
          * without having to press the button for the type.
          * Possible values are: 'otp', 'push', 'webauthn' or 'u2f'.
-Default is 'otp' */
+Default is 'otp'.
+         *
+         * NOTE: From privacyIDEA v3.8.1 this option is replaced by the 'preferred client mode'
+         * set on the server side.
+         */
         'preferredTokenType' => '',